 The Design 4 Drupal Group (Groups.Drupal.org)

-One of the last tasks for this group was to create a group on groups.drupal.org where this new movement could keep going.
-That's when the Design 4 Drupal (or D4D) group started.
-In the early weeks of the group, a #drupal-design channel was created on IRC and designers and themers were taught how to use it.
+One of the last tasks for this group was to create a group on groups.drupal.org where this new movement could continue.
+That’s when the Design 4 Drupal (or D4D) group started.
+In the early weeks of the group, a #drupal-design channel was created on IRC, and designers and themers were taught how to use it.
 A videocast was put together to teach designers about CVS (a constant barrier to entry for posting themes to drupal.org).
-A new "needs design review" tag was also added to Drupal issues.
+A new “needs design review” tag was also added to Drupal issues.